A/Prof Patrick A Burr

 Degradation of zirconium alloys in the nuclear industry occurs as a result of hydrogen ingress.
 However, despite decades of research towards understanding how hydrogen interacts with zirconium alloys, there is still limited atomic-scale information about hydrogen interaction with microstructural features.

-The objective of my project is to discover how the hydrogen is distributed in the material before it forms hydrides, with specific reference to grain boundaries, dislocations and second phase particles.
-I investigate hydrogen distribution using advanced microscopy, including state-of-the-art cryo atom probe tomography (cryo-APT) and tailored deuterium-charging protocols
+Siyu’s project investigates how hydrogen is distributed in materials before it forms hydrides, with specific reference to grain boundaries, dislocations and second-phase particles.
+He uses advanced microscopy techniques, including state-of-the-art cryo atom probe tomography and tailored deuterium-charging protocols.

 Sercan Cetinkaya